DalianisIoannis/Vector-Similarity-Search-and-Clustering-Algorithms/README.md

 For the initialization step, the k-Means++ technique is used For the update step, we compute the median vector
 For the assignment step we either use

-*the Lloyd's algorithm
+-The Lloyd's algorithm
-*Reverse assignment using LSH range search
+-Reverse assignment using LSH range search
-*Reverse assignment using Hypercube range search
+-Reverse assignment using Hypercube range search